blahgeek/rabbitink/readme.md

 **Linux with X11** is the main supported platform.
 Therotically it also works in macOS and Windows but I have not tested yet.
 I'm not sure about Wayland and I don't care.

-## Low latency & technics explained
+## Low latency & techniques explained

 The default *Mono run mode* of RabbitInk uses **black-white only color, with bayers dithering**.
 In this mode, the minimal display latency for a small change (typical on typing) is about **140 ms**.